Skip to main content

 Control the volume of the microphone

-It should also be possible for you to turn up your microphone via your device settings - meaning that your voice is given a higher volume in the sound mix.
-The method to do this depends on the device you are using; a quick Google of 'how to increase the volume of the mic on your device' should help you find the guidance you need.ย
+You can adjust the microphone volume through your device settings to ensure your voice is louder in the sound mix.
+The method to do this varies depending on your device—searching ‘how to increase the volume of the mic on your device’ should help you find the right guidance.

 Improve your environment

-Ensure that the space you are recording has as little ambient noise as possible and that there is no echo.
-Empty rooms with hard surfaces reverberate the most; aim for a room that isn't empty and contains soft surfaces like carpets and rugs.ย
+Make sure the space where you're recording has minimal ambient noise and no echo.
+Rooms with hard surfaces tend to cause reverberation, so aim for a room with soft surfaces like carpets and rugs.

 Make sure your attendees are muted

-This is particularly important if you aren't using headphones - any sounds your attendees can be picked up by your microphone and played back to all.
+This is especially important if you're not using headphones.
+Any sound from attendees can be picked up by your microphone and played back to everyone.

 Alternative music-sharing methods

-• Attendees can control the volume of music vs your instruction to suit their environment.ย
+• Attendees can control the volume of the music versus your instruction to suit their environment.

-• Syncing so that everyone is at the same point in the song can be difficult
+• Syncing everyone to the same point in the song can be challenging.

 Did this answer your question?